datacarpentry/astronomy-python/_episodes/04-motion.md

 Now we can see more clearly that there is a cluster near (-7.5, 0).

 You might notice that our figure is less dense than the one in the paper.
-That's because we started with a set of stars from a relatively small region.
+That is because we started with a set of stars from a relatively small region.
 The figure in the paper is based on a region about 10 times bigger.